adityamukho/node-box-sdk/README.md

 Node.js client for the [Box.com Content API](https://developers.box.com/docs/).

-**This is an alpha release.
-Although the included integration tests do offer a good deal of assurance about its usability, it has not been adequately battle-tested yet.**
+**This is now a beta release.
+Tests include the bundled integration tests, and a CLI application (under construction) that relies on this SDK.**

 ## Supported Features
 * All File Ops